 - How do I share my project?

-- How do I see contributions or changes to my project?
+- How do I see someone created a patch for my project?

-- How do I fetch and merge contributions to my project?
+- How do I contribute a patch to a project?

-- How do I contribute to a project?
+- How do I fetch and merge patches into my project?

 For more help on using Radicle, be sure to join our community channels.